MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 For Azure NetApp Files:

-- The [SLA for this service][SLA for Azure NetApp Files] guarantees 99.99 percent availability.
+- See [SLA for Azure NetApp Files][SLA for Azure NetApp Files] for this service's availability guarantee.
 - As [Enterprise-scale data management][Enterprise-scale data management section of this article] discusses, you can use snapshots in backup and recovery solutions.
 Use Oracle hot backup mode and Azure NetApp Files APIs to orchestrate database-consistent snapshots.

 When you use Oracle Database in Azure, implement a solution for HA and DR to avoid downtime: